ogame-ninja/documentation/doc/defender.md

 If **Active** checkbox is ticked, the celestial will repatriate it's resources to the selected destination.
 You can choose which resources to repatriate.
 If you want to keep a minimum amount of deuterium on the celestial, you can configure it with **Min deut**.
+You can also set all the destinations to the same value at once.